LastAncientOne/Deep_Learning_Machine_Learning_Stock/Stock_Algorithms/README.md

 ### Logistic Regression
 Logistic Regression is use for to estimates the probability of an event occurring, such as voted or didn't vote, based on a given dataset of independent variables.
 Since the outcome is a probability, the dependent variable is bounded between 0 and 1.

+### Linear Regression
+Linear Regression is use to model the relationship between two variables by fitting a linear equation to observed data.
+One variable is considered to be an explanatory variable, and the other is considered to be a dependent variable.

 ## Gradient Boosting Algorithms:
 ### GBM:
 ### XGBoost: